jreisinger/pocs/go/1brc/README.md

-1BRC (The One Billion Rows Challenge) wants you to process a 13GB file as fast as possible.
+1BRC (The One Billion Rows Challenge) wants you to process a 13GB file of weather station names and temperatures as fast as possible.
+For each weather station, print out the minimum, mean, and maximum.
 The file looks like this:

 ```
 $ head measurements.txt